German plum cake, Zwetschgenkuchen, or Pflaumenkuchen with streusel is a classic recipe baked in any German kitchen or bakery.

 - They are also much easier to cut from the stone, giving you these beautiful butterflied plums to cover the cake with.

-- They are less sweet than regular plums, a sweet-sour taste, which develops even more during the baking process.
+- They are less sweet than regular plums, with a sweet-sour taste, which develops even more during the baking process.

 How to make German plum cake?